Challenging a Will vs Contesting a Will in Qld.

 Contesting a Will in Queensland.

-To contest a will means that a person has been left out of a will, or that the testator or testatrix (will-maker) did not leave that person enough.
-If this is the case, eligible people will need to bring a Family Provision Application and will be required to argue that the will-maker has not made adequate provision for their proper maintenance and support.
+To contest a will means that a person has been left out of a will or that the testator or testatrix (will-maker) did not leave that person enough.
+If this is the case, eligible people will need to bring a Family Provision Application.
+They will be required to argue that the will-maker has not made adequate provision for their proper maintenance and support.